walterdejong/synctool/doc/chapter2.md

 When passwordless SSH as root works, proceed to installing the software.

-2.2 Installing the software
+2.3 Installing the software
 ---------------------------
 To install synctool on the master node, run `setup.sh` like so:

-    # ./setup.sh --installroot=/opt/synctool
+    # ./setup.sh --installdir=/opt/synctool

-The default location is `/opt/synctool`, a good place to put it.
+The default location is `/opt/synctool`, which is a good place to put it.
-Note that synctool requires an 'installroot' directory of its own.
-The installroot is not the same as a prefix; whatever you do, do *not* install synctool directly under `/usr` or `/usr/local`.
-Use `/usr/synctool` or `/usr/local/synctool` instead.
+Note that synctool requires an 'installdir' directory of its own.
+The installdir is not the same as a prefix; whatever you do, do *not* install synctool directly under `/usr` or `/usr/local`.
+Use `/usr/synctool` or `/usr/local/synctool` instead, or better, stick with the default location.
 The rest of the documentation assumes the default `/opt/synctool`.

 `setup.sh` creates the following directory structure: